siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 $$

 No additional structure is assumed.
 Not particles.
 Not forces.
 Not an observer.
 Not time as an independent variable.

-The field $u$ simply exists.
-We know this because something exists, and we experience the effects of its change, which we interpret as flow.
+Something exists.
+Call it $u$.
+If apparently distinct things interact, they are not fundamentally independent substances.
+They must share the same physical reality.
+We therefore treat them as configurations of $u$, interacting with itself.

-This single assumption — that something has a nonnegative magnitude at each location — is the entire ontological foundation of everything that follows.
+In this book, $u$ names that one interacting substance: all that physically exists.
+This single assumption - that something real is present as a nonnegative magnitude at each location - is the ontological foundation of everything that follows.
+Nothing more primitive is assumed.
-Physics, in this approach, never requires anything more primitive than this.

-If $u(\mathbf{r})$ is all there is, there is nowhere else for energy to go.
-Every local change is a redistribution among what already exists.
-If $A$ moves to $B$, then $B$ must move elsewhere, and something must take the place of $A$.
-There is no outside to absorb the difference.
-Redistribution without an outside is closed flow.
-The mathematics that follows — continuity, divergence-free structure, curl dynamics — is the precise language for that closure.
-Nothing more is assumed.
-Nothing more is needed.